 Figure 7

-(EXTREMA OBTAINED AFTER USING DoG)
+(Extremum obtained after using DoG)

-Points marked in yellow (Insert Yellow box here) are indeed extrema, but their absolute values are so low that wediscard them.
+Points marked in yellow (Insert Yellow box here) are indeed extrema, but their absolute values are so low that they are discarded

 These extrema usually exist as a result of image noise.
-Now that we have these extrema , we filter themusing the quadratic Taylor expansion of scale space-function.
+These extrema are then filtered using the quadratic Taylor expansion of scale space-function.
 This is an iterative process that refines the location of a keypoint.

-Following the first filtering, we now identify the keypoints that lie on the edges, these points are invariant to translations parallel to edge direction hence we discard them.
-The remaining keypoints are shown Figure 8 below
+Following the first filtering, keypoints that lie on the edges are then identified.
+These points are invariant to translations parallel to edge direction hence they are discarded In the example being used here, the remaining keypoints are shown in Figure 8 below